-In order to provide the best experience to players for Google Play Games, we require that your Google Play Games and mobile (Android) versions of your game provide a seamless cross-device experience using our new Google Play Games Services v2 SDK.
+In order to provide the best experience to players for Google Play Games on PC, we require that your Google Play Games on PC and mobile (Android) versions of your game provide a seamless cross-device experience using our new Google Play Games Services v2 SDK.

 Here’s a summary of the requirements:

 - Players on mobile (Android) and Google Play Games on PC (on PC) are automatically signed in to Google Play Games Services within your game when possible, and their non-tutorial progress is linked to their Google Play Games Services Player ID.
 On other devices, the game automatically restores this progress when there are no conflicts with the local state.

 - Please note that the user may be automatically signed into your game with Google Play Games Services, but not sign in with your existing identity system (e.g. guest accounts).
 In these cases, given the user is logged in with Google Play Games Services and has the expectation that their progress is being saved, you still must backup and restore the user’s progress.
 The only exception is when the user specifically understands that the guest mode is tied to a single device.

 - Google Play Games Services v2 Sign-in must be used to satisfy this requirement.
 If you are currently using v1 Sign-in, we have guidance for migrating Java and Unity integrations.

 - If your game has other Identity solutions , link the Google Play Games Services Player id to these solutions so that players don’t have to restore their credentials manually when using a new device.

 - When there are conflicts on progress (a player signs in with Google Play Games Services and another identity platform), you should resolve it in a way your players can expect and understand.
 This could be asking the player which account they want to play with, preferring the local progress, or merging the progress.